-340 Modern Geometry 4 hours FA Even
+340 Modern Geometry

 This axiomatic study of various geometries includes Euclidean geometry and hyperbolic geometry.
 Students will also study historical and philosophical implications of the development of non-Euclidean geometries.
 Prerequisite: MTH 210 or consent of instructor.

 350 Advanced Statistical Methods